 Carbon monoxide (CO) poisoning is serious business, so what should you look out for, and how can you prevent it from happening?

-We've pulled together a guide to CO poisoning so you know what to look out for, and how to prevent it from occurring in the first place, so you don't get caught out by this deadly killer.
-Carbon monoxide
+We've pulled together a guide to CO poisoning so you know what to look out for, and how to prevent it from occurring in the first place, so you don't get caught out by this silent killer.

 Carbon monoxide has a fierce reputation as one of the major domestic dangers facing households.
 The good news is that by using a carbon monoxide detector, or carbon monoxide alarm, you don't have to worry about falling victim to its dangers.

 We take a look at what carbon dioxide is, what the signs of carbon monoxide poisoning are, what you can do to detect it, and how you can prevent it from happening in the first place.

 Carbon monoxide is produced when there is not enough oxygen to bond with carbon-producing compounds, often during the incomplete burning of gas or LPG.
 It occurs naturally, but in enclosed spaces like the home it is usually the result of faulty gas appliances like heaters, boilers, and fireplaces.

 It can also happen if chimneys, flues or vents are blocked.
 Carbon monoxide can also be produced by oil, wood, petrol and coal.